Skip Navigation

 Kratom comes from the leaves of a tropical tree, grown in South East Asia.
-It is an opiate, from the same family as heroin and morphine.
+At low doses it has cocaine-like stimulant effects but at higher doses it can have sedative-narcotic effects.
+Chemicals in the leaves, chiefly mitragynine & 7-hydroxymitragynine, bind to the same opiate receptors as heroin & morphine.
 You can get it in the form of leaves, powder and resin.
 You chew or smoke it or make it into a tea.
-Kratom may be used in the future to treat heroin addicts.

 Short term effects